Why Meal Planning is the Best Option For Your Goals and Results

 Determine what ingredients you’ll need to produce at least four of these meals—for example, four chicken thighs and a bag of rice.
 Get the necessary seasoning, oils, and other ingredients you typically use for your cooking.

 It’s also a good idea to get some fresh veggies and fruits you can easily add to your meals.
 For instance, leafy greens to chop up a quick salad for your meal.
-Or maybe a large apple for dessert.

 3. Set aside some time to cook and prepare your meals